Spyware007/Animating-Buttons/README.md

 - Finally, create a new pull request from your forked repository create a new pull request from your forked repository.
-To know more go to [Countributing Guidelines](https://github.com/arcVaishali/Animating-Buttons/blob/main/CONTRIBUTING.md)
+To know more about how to contribute, read the [Countributing Guidelines](https://github.com/arcVaishali/Animating-Buttons/blob/main/CONTRIBUTING.md) 🚀🚀

 | Note                                                                                                                             |